 Shakahari is Sanskrit for "vegetarian."
-No surprise, this cafe is all-vegetarian.
-Its menu of 7 entrées, 4 apps, 6 breads, and 2 desserts is as short as this café is small, but it provides ample choices for vegans as half the dishes already are vegan, and most of the vegetarian dishes can be veganized.
-Thankfully, no mock meats are served here, just traditional Asian Indian cuisine.
+Thus this is an all-vegetarian café.
+Its online menus (note the plural) of 6 apps, 4 breads, and 8 entrées are as short as this restaurant is small, but it provides ample choices for vegans.
+Half the dishes already are vegan, and most of the vegetarian dishes can be veganized.

-Shakahari is so traditional that it maintains no website nor even a freebie Facebook page, only a freebie online menu on clunky Open Menu.
-The menu does differentiate vegan from vegetarian.
-For further info, you must phone or go there in person.
-Yet, even when you're there, there's no printed menu, an inconvenience for most new customers.
+They maintain no website nor even a Facebook page, only two confusing and conflicting online menus.
+The Square Site online menu that at the time of my writing that Happy Cow links to neglects to inform you what is vegan.
+The totally different Open Menu online menu that Yelp links to does differentiate vegan from vegetarian.
+You'd think that with no website or FB, the café would resolve the two conflicting menus.
+Either way, for more info you must phone them or go there in-person.
+Yet, when you're there, there's no printed menu, only the online order menu, an inconvenience for their prospective customers.